 The key rights are:

-• the service must be carried out with reasonable care and skill.
+- the service must be carried out with reasonable care and skill.
 A cleaner must carry out the dry-cleaning service to the same or similar standard to that which is considered acceptable within the dry-cleaning industry

-• information about a trader or service is legally binding.
+- information about a trader or service is legally binding.
 Anything said or written down by a cleaner (or someone acting on their behalf) about themselves or the dry-cleaning service forms part of the contract if you take the information into consideration before you agree the contract or if you make a decision about the service after the contract is made

-• reasonable price to be paid for a service.
-You are only required to pay a 'reasonable' price for the dry-cleaning service that a cleaner provides unless the price (or the way in which the price is worked out) is fixed as part of the contract.
+- reasonable price to be paid for a service.
+You are only required to pay a 'reasonable' price for the dry-cleaning service that a cleaner provides, unless the price (or the way in which the price is worked out) is fixed as part of the contract.
 The cost is usually fixed in advance with dry cleaning

-• the service must be carried out within a reasonable time.
+- the service must be carried out within a reasonable time.
 Sometimes the contract will fix the time that a dry-cleaning service must be completed within.
-If the time has not been fixed then the service must be completed 'within a reasonable time'
+If the time has not been fixed, then the service must be completed 'within a reasonable time'

 The key remedies are:

-• right to repeat performance.
+- right to repeat performance.
 If you are dissatisfied with the way your item of clothing has been cleaned because the service has not been carried out with reasonable care and skill or the cleaner failed to provide the service in line with information they gave you beforehand, then they must perform the service again - for example, re-clean the item.
-This should be carried out within a reasonable time, without significant inconvenience and at no cost to you
+This must be carried out within a reasonable time, without significant inconvenience and at no cost to you

-• right to a price reduction.
-If a repeat performance of the dry-cleaning service fails to resolve the problem (perhaps it is impossible or it cannot be carried out within a reasonable time or without causing you significant inconvenience) then you are entitled to a price reduction, which can be as much as a full refund
+- right to a price reduction.
+If a repeat performance of the dry-cleaning service fails to resolve the problem (perhaps it is impossible or it cannot be carried out within a reasonable time or without causing you significant inconvenience), then you are entitled to a price reduction, which can be as much as a full refund

 If the cleaner has damaged your item and it can be repaired, they should arrange the repair or pay for the cost of repair elsewhere.
 If your item has been damaged and cannot be repaired, you may be entitled to claim the current value of the item of clothing from the cleaner.
 Generally, you are not entitled to claim the full replacement value of the item as it is unlikely to have been brand new at the time of cleaning; you would be claiming a refund, less any reasonable usage you have had from it.